T A T T O O A R T I S T

 Frequently asked questions

-How do I set up an appointment with you?
+How do I make an appointment with you?

 -Due to high demand, please watch whether my books are open or not to submit a contact form.
 I only am able to get a certain amount of projects in before I close my books.
-As my career has grown, I want to focus on creating my own original pieces to transferred onto skin and limiting my commission projects.
+As my career has grown in demand, I want to focus on creating my own original pieces such as flash to transferred onto skin and limiting my commission projects.

 Can I book with you through Instagram DMs or Facebook?

 -That's a trick question.
 None of the above.
 The best way to get into my books is directly through my contact form or my email.
 I will ONLY accept emails.
 My contact form helps streamline details about your tattoo in the first initial message.
-Generally all messages on IG and Facebook just sit in a request folder.
-I take the time to respond to all emails as promptly as I can.
-To avoid multiple inboxes, forgetting to respond, or a message left behind--sticking to email allows me to stay organize.
+Generally all -messages on IG and Facebook just sit in a request folder and accumulate more at wild numbers than my emails.

+-To avoid multiple inboxes and losing track of things, forgetting to respond, or a message left behind--sticking to email allows me to stay organize and know what I need to respond to.
 I ask if you are seriously inquiring, to take the time to read how my books work to have a deeper understanding for my personal books and how it helps streamline my work into one area.
-It helps compartmentalize messages and inquiries in one place to correspond to clients and avoid double booking and provides a thread I can go back and look at.
+It helps compartmentalize messages and inquiries in one place to correspond to clients and avoid double booking and provides a thread for both parties can go back and look at.

 How far do you book out?

--I generally like to only stay booked out for about 4-6 months to plan around any sudden life changes, emergencies, and vacations.
+-I generally like to only stay booked out for 3-4 months but tend to stay full about 6 months to plan around any sudden life changes, emergencies, and vacations.
+I have been booked out over a year and found it extremely difficult to have a healthy work/personal life balance.
+Being booked out only 6 months is a personal choice than it is how busy clients can keep me.
 Over time, I really try to prioritize work balance, personal and family life, and my mental care and health! :')

 When do your books open?

 -Due to high demand, I will generally make an announcement on my Instagram page when my books/commissions will be open.
+I am now aiming August of every year.
 I know I can't take on everyone's project and due to the demand, I am able to be selective on what projects I take on.
-I will generally see and take on about 15-20 people/projects.
-It is no longer a first come first serve basis as I will allow the day I open my books to review over what project resonates with me.
-Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries.
+I will generally see and take on about 10-20 people/projects.
+It is no longer a first come first serve basis as I will allow a few days to really take in the inquiries and review over what project resonates with me.
+Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries and respond to just those who were able to get in.
+Please understand that my denial of your project is not something personal to take and I take no thrill in denying your projects.

 What day does your consultations fall on?

--I am hoping to now switch consultations to virtual /Zoom meetings after COVID-19.
+-I am hoping to now switch consultations to virtual /Zoom meetings to streamline questions I may have unless I need measurements for larger pieces after COVID-19.
 It has been a game changer and solution for not only the pandemic but my safety.
 To not go in massive details, I did have someone who stalked me in 2019 and try not to have my work hours something very publicly known, I am running things as appointment only.
-Rather than compiling people into a day and having too public of information about my work hours to avoid possible stalking behaviors.
+Rather than compiling people into a day and having too public of information about my work hours to avoid possible risky situations.

 How much is a deposit?

--Generally I just ask of $50 deposit that goes all towards the total cost of your tattoo and to reserve a time in my books.
+-Generally I just ask of $50 deposit for flash and $100 for commission pieces with me that goes all towards the total cost of your tattoo and to reserve a time in my books.

 Is the deposit refundable or nonrefundable?